 Students are permitted to repeat any course.
 (The A/Cr/U option cannot be used to repeat a course in which a prior letter grade of D or F was earned.)
-When a course is repeated, only the last grade is used in the calculation of the GPA.
+When a course is repeated, the original grade remains on the transcript but is excluded (E) from the GPA calculation and the most recent grade is included in the the GPA.
 Topics and related format courses which change in content on a semester to semester basis do not apply in this regard.